C-Pro/wallet-test/README.md

 * only two accounts can partitcipate in one payment operation (no exchange type orderbook trades)
 * service uses shared database for all instances (SPOF, possible lock contention and performance bottleneck point).
 Alternative would be distributed consensus based payment operation.
 But it has a tricky implementation and should be tested VERY extensively because of multitude of failure modes
-* no proper error handling
-* no users, authentication and authorization concept introduced
 * no proper logging and instrumentation
+* errors are not wrapped with origin function names etc.
+* no users, authentication and authorization concepts introduced
 * no database schema migration scaffolding
 * database initialization method (through default postgres image initdb hack) is not production ready
 * features missing: paging, search (filters), no balance history, no soft delete operations supported, no API for currencies